 A one-day workshop organised by the MRC Hubs for Trials Methodology Research Network’s Stratified Medicine Working Group (SMWG) was held in London in March 2017.
 The aim was to identify and explore the key practical challenges arising when conducting a biomarker-guided clinical trial.
 The workshop brought together 25 participants with practical experience in conducting biomarker-guided trials from various disciplines including statisticians, trial managers, information systems specialists and clinicians.
 This workshop was motivated by feedback from trialists and previous literature (3, 4) suggesting that there are substantial challenges associated with undertaking trials adopting these types of designs.

 Specific trials were utilised as exemplars to aid discussion and these are the focus of the first part of this paper.
 The second part provides an overview of the practical challenges raised at the workshop and identified from delegates’ experiences, together with some of our own reflections on those issues from our methodology reviews and simulation studies (3, 4, 7).
 Issues considered include funding, ethical and regulatory issues, recruitment, monitoring of samples and laboratories, biomarker assessment, data sharing, and resourcing.
+A summary table is also provided of each trial’s key characteristics with examples of some of the challenges they faced (Table 1).

 Biomarker-guided trials used as exemplars